aimeos/aimeos-docs/src/manual/orders.md

 Customer reference
 : Arbitrary string customers uses to identify their orders in their systems (often used for B2B sales)

+Language
+: The language that is used within the order.
+For e-mails sent to the customers, the language field in their addresses has priority if available

+The available payment status values are:

+* unfinished : Still unfinished
+* deleted : Deleted by the shop owner
+* canceled : Canceled by the customer
+* refused : Refused by the payment provider
+* refund : Refund by the shop owner
+* pending : Waiting on the payment
+* authorized : Shop owner is authorized to get the money from the customer
+* received : Money received by the shop owner

+The available delivery status values are:

+* unfinished : Still unfinished
+* deleted : Deleted by the shop owner
+* pending : Waiting for further actions
+* progress : Delivery is in progress (internally)
+* dispatched : Parcel was handed over to the logistic partner
+* delivered : Customer received the parcel
+* lost : Parcel is lost on the way to the customer
+* refused : Parcel was refused by the customer
+* returned : Parcel was returned to the shop owner

 ## Products